 Meanwhile, rather than receive instructions for a new battle, Leandros is ordered by his emperor to negotiate Venice’s surrender.
 It is only through the words of his colonel that the general’s fury is sated.
 Instead, Leandros reluctantly prepares for the ball.

 That evening, suitably disguised, the three tailors manage to sneak into the palace.
 Eventually, after much searching, Luca discovers Elena.
 In the midst of a waltz, he confesses his identity to her, shocking her.
 The pair embrace, driving Leandros into a jealous rage.
 It is only due to Elena’s quick thinking that Luca and the tailors manage to escape.
-(The Waltz #1 & #2) Suspicious of Elena, Leandros orders that she be followed.
+(The Masquerade, Parts 1 & 2) Suspicious of Elena, Leandros orders that she be followed.

 The next day, Luca and Elena reunite at the carnival where Luca confesses all to her.
 In spite of his admittance, Elena confesses that she still has feelings for him.
 Emboldened, Luca encourages her to run away with him, to which she readily agrees.
 (Go and See the World – Reprise)